SCBI-ForestGEO/SCBI-Plot-Book/docs/03-Species-Description.md

 *Species distribution maps within plot*: Distribution of each species within the 25.6 ha plot is illustrated in an individual topographic map (10-m contour lines).
 The blue lines represent 2 streams running South-North-N and West-East within the plot, the dotted red line represents a gravel road, and the black thick line represents a 4ha deer exclusion stablished in 1990 [@bourg_initial_2013].
 Diameter for live and dead stems stems are symbolized as follow:by a gradient color scale 1-10 cm DBH, green dot; 10.1-50 cm DBH, yellow dot, and 50.1 cm DBH and above, blue dot; dead stems of any size, are represented by a black dot.
 The maps illustrate the species as surveyed in 2018.

 *Species regional range*: In the online version of this book, we present species range map for all species within the plot, except for *Elaeagnus umbellata*.
-Maps were sourced from the Botanical Information and Ecology Network (BIEN, version 4.1, http://bien.nceas.ucsb.edu/bien) and depicts the distribution of the species globally.
+Maps were sourced from the Botanical Information and Ecology Network [@noauthor_botanical_nodate] and depicts the distribution of the species globally.

 *Pictures and graphs*: A leaf or group of leaves images are shown for each species.
 Leaves were collected fresh, scanned flat and images enhanced using the software GIMP 2.10.8.
 A 2-cm scale is given in the lower right corner.
 Pictures of tree cores are shown when available.
 Those pictures were produced using an Epson Expression 12000XL Photo Scanner.
-Climate sensitivity graphs built from tree cores show the relationship between multiple climate variables and tree growth, those graphs are only shown for 12 species (see Helckoski et al, 2019 for methods to build graphs).
+Climate sensitivity graphs built from tree cores show the relationship between multiple climate variables and tree growth, those graphs are only shown for 12 species (see @helcoski_growing_2019 for methods to build graphs).